dustin10/VichUploaderBundle/Resources/doc/index.md

 The VichUploaderBundle is a Symfony2 bundle that attempts to ease file uploads that are attached to an entity.
-The bundle will automatically name and save the uploaded file according to the configuration specified on a per property basis using a mix of configuration and annotations.
+The bundle will automatically name and save the uploaded file according to the configuration specified on a per-property basis using a mix of configuration and annotations.
 After the entity has been created and the file has been saved, if configured to do so an instance of `Symfony\Component\HttpFoundation\File\File` will be loaded into the annotated property